noahtf13/blog/content/blog/moving-to-hugo.md

 +++
-title = "Why I Moved My Blog from Hashnode to Hugo and Why Hashnode is Better" date = "2022-06-12" description = "Switching from Hashnode to Hugo" tags = [
+title = "Why I Moved My Blog from Hashnode to Hugo and Why Hashnode is Better" date = "2022-06-12" description = "Exploring the switch from Hashnode to Hugo and why it makes sense for most to stick with Hashnode" tags = [
     "Musings"
 ]
 slug = 'why-i-moved-from-hashnode-to-hugo-and-why-hashnode-is-better'

-[params]
-og_image = '/images/hugo-blog-og.jpeg'
+images = ['/images/hugo-blog-og.jpeg']
 +++

 I recently moved [my _one_ post](https://noah-ford.com/cracker-barrel-whole-foods-presidential-2020/) to a blog that was more custom and managed by me using [Hugo](https://gohugo.io/) + the [Bear Blog theme](https://github.com/janraasch/hugo-bearblog), instead of the very awesome and easy-to-use platform [Hashnode](https://hashnode.com/).
 This isn't a tutorial of how I moved from Hashnode, but more of my thoughts on why I did it for a few bad reasons.

 # What are Hashnode, Bear Blog, and Hugo?